-According to Whatis.com an archive is a collection of computer files that have been packaged together for backup, to transport to some other location, for saving away from the computer so that
+According to Whatis.com an archive is a collection of computer files that have been packaged together for backup, to transport to some other location, for saving away from the computer so that more hard disk storage can be made available, or for some other purpose.
+An archive can include a simple list of files or files organized under a directory or catalog structure (depending on how a particular program supports archiving).

 Today's archiving tools are among the most cost-effective and least complex storage technologies.
 In most instances, archiving tools are used for e-mails and databases.
 In both cases, the tools enable users to migrate data between different tiers of storage so that less-relevant data can be retained on lower-cost storage.
 Since the contents of an archive are fully indexed, they can be searched by customized search tools.
 This makes the retrieval of data simpler and faster and can help companies protect themselves in legal or compliance-related cases.